slackapi/bolt-js/docs/_future/create_new_app.md

 The full app flow can be seen here:
 ![Request Time Off app](../assets/take-your-time-demo.gif "Request Time Off app")

-Now that we have a working instance of the app in your workspace, let's dive into its components and how it works!
+Now we have a working instance of the app in your workspace and you've seen it in action!
+You can exploring on your own and dive into the code yourself here or follow along as we break down this app's next-gen components below to see how everything works!

 ---
 ### Workflows {#workflows}